animatedmax/spring-data-geode/src/main/markdown/reference/cq-container.md

 Note
 </div></td>
 <td class="content">Currently, Continuous Query is only supported in
-{data-store-name}'s client/server topology.
-Additionally, the client
-Pool used is required to have the subscription enabled.
-Please refer to the {data-store-name}
+GemFire's client/server topology.
+Additionally, the client Pool used is required to have the subscription enabled.
+Please refer to the GemFire {x-data-store-docs}/developing/continuous_querying/implementing_continuous_querying.html[documentation] for more information.</td>
-{x-data-store-docs}/developing/continuous_querying/implementing_continuous_querying.html[documentation]
-for more information.</td>
 </tr>